kallaspriit/protocity/dashboard/README.md

 ```
 Your atom / elm dev environment should be good to go!

+## Running the application
+1. Run `elm-reactor` to start the application on port 8000, provides time-travelling debugger but no hot-swapping.
+2. Run `npm run dev` to start the application on port 3000, provides hot-swapping.
+3. Run `npm run build` to build a production application in **dist** directory.

 ## Links
 - [reference application](https://github.com/knowthen/elm/blob/master/scorekeeper-plays-section/Main.elm)
 - [mock api](https://reqres.in/)